 When I posted my potty training dilemma on Facebook, some provided sympathy, whereas others felt that I needed to examine why my daughter, at three years old, was so “late” in being weaned off the pacifier and why she wasn’t potty trained.

 My approach to parenting is definitely an “It’ll happen when it happens” type of attitude, whereby the child takes the lead in his or her developmental changes.
-I believe that a child will hold onto what they need until they no longer need it and that a child will make their emotional needs known somehow or another.
+I believe that a child will hold onto what they need until they no longer need it and that a child will make their emotional needs known some way or another.

 I also don’t see a problem with helping my child with new tasks that she is starting to master.
-There may be times when she can do it completely independently and times when she wants me to do it for her.
+There may be times when she can dress herself completely independently and times when she wants me to do it for her.
 When she’s tired or crabby or has had a long day, it is natural that she will want her mother’s assistance.
 She needs me as her object of security.
 There are times when she wants me to dress her and feed her and hold her hand and rock her.
 And I do—with pleasure.
 I do it because I know that I am meeting her emotional needs at that moment and that even though she is capable of pulling up her pants by herself, she simply wants the comfort of knowing her mother is there to do it for her when she asks her to.

 Through all of this it has become even clearer to me that my views of parenting and childrearing, which are primarily based in attachment theory, don’t always mesh with the world at large, especially a world in which individuality and self reliance is valued over all else.
 In my view and practices, the relationship between me and my child is prioritized over independence.
 If independence is going to come at the cost of a sense of comfort then I choose comfort and security.

 As for now she’ll continue to pee in her pants from time to time and she’ll continue to suck on her pacifier when she’s feeling the need for comfort, and that’s okay with me.
 She’ll stay with some of these “baby things” until she’s good and ready to give them up completely.
-In the meantime I’ll help out by spoon feeding her when she’s tired and hungry and pull up her pants when she wants me to.
+In the meantime I’ll help out by spoon feeding her when she’s tired and hungry, and pull up her pants when she wants me to.
 I’ll encourage her and teach her to do things on her own while remaining there as a safety net when she falls.
 On the way I’ll gently move her towards being the big girl that she’s on her way to becoming without any rush and without any urgency.